jacquelinegarrahan/lume-orchestration-demo/README.md

 ```
 The pods may take a few minutes to stabilize as some have dependencies on one another.
 Once all are running, install the model tracking database using the values given in `model_db/values.yaml`.
 Note that the user/password combo given in this file is suitable only to a toy model and better auth must be configured for usable deployments.
 ```
+# both mysql and mongodb use the bitnami repo, so will have to add
 helm repo add bitnami https://charts.bitnami.com/bitnami helm install model-db bitnami/mysql -f model_db/values.yaml
 ```